AshishYesale7/Calander-Ai/TESTING_GUIDE.md

 Press **`Cmd+K`** (on Mac) or **`Ctrl+K`** (on Windows) to activate the floating **AI Command Bar**.
 This is your central nervous system for the app.
 *   **Movable & Resizable:** Drag it anywhere on your screen.
-*   **AI Chat Interface:** It’s not just a command palette; it’s a full-featured AI chat interface powered by multiple models and a Multi-Context Processing (MCP) engine.
+*   **Advanced AI Chat:** It’s not just a command palette; it’s a full-featured AI chat interface powered by multiple models and a Multi-Context Processing (MCP) engine.
 *   **File System Access:** Open the "Files" tab within the bar to access a virtual file system.
 *   **Natural Language Commands:** Create new tasks and events just by typing, e.g., *"remind me to call the team tomorrow at 3pm."*
 *   **AI Summaries:** Ask it to summarize your upcoming tasks, emails, or events for the day.